 Preserving a legacy Until the 1950s, Indians would destroy their own hard work after the festivities, according to Chief Zulu.
 “Ash Wednesday came and we burned the suit,” he says.
 “Why?
 The culture started out as resistance, so we didn’t want to have evidence of the culture.”

 He adds, “The whole process of doing the ritual was the sewing.
 Once you’ve done the ritual, the suit doesn’t mean anything any more.”
 Other reasons cited by practicing Chiefs for retiring suits include the degradation of the organic materials used and the desire to introduce new and impressive efforts each year.

 As the 21st century continued, though, “these suits started leaving New Orleans and traveling around the world with bands like the Wild Magnolias and The Neville Brothers,” and things changed.

-He's created a stage production called Voices of Congo Square to tell the Indians’ story in their own words.
+Nowadays they’re often preserved for posterity.
+His suits have ended up everywhere: in a penthouse suite in a Ritz Carlton; in the Netherlands; in NOLA’s Golden Feather gallery.
+He’s created a stage production called Voices of Congo Square to tell the Indians’ story in their own words.
 “This culture is part of our lives,” he says.
 “This is not what we do.
 We actually live this culture.”

 Chief Zulu is a member of the New Orleans chapter of Better Family Life, a nonprofit that aims to “build strong families and vibrant communities by providing hope, comprehensive services and meaningful opportunities.”
 He’s also worked with community nonprofit LEAF, to set up a fund for feathers for Indians that need assistance.